Expert team

 Read more

 An essential component of compliance is adherence to national and international statutory regulations.
 If these are violated, sanctions ensue in different forms depending on the corporate purpose of a business, either as an administrative offense subject to a fine or as a criminal offense of the director or officer authorized to represent the business.
-Meanwhile, the regulations to be complied with are becoming ever more complex, as demonstrated by the Supply Chain Act (Lieferkettengesetz) passed in Germany, the imminent implementation of the European Whistleblower Directive, and the German Association Sanctions Act (Verbandssanktionengesetz) that is currently going through the legislative process.
+Meanwhile, the regulations to be complied with continue to increase in complexity, as the adopted Supply Chain Act and the implementation of the European Whistleblower Directive by the Whistleblower Protection Act, which came into force on July 2, 2023, show.
 Only by implementing a compliance management system adapted to the respective business can the risk of legal violations and cases of liability be effectively counteracted.
 This system often includes compliance with voluntarily established internal guidelines, the introduction of which may also be subject to co-determination.
 Our team of experts will analyze your current organization and work with you to ensure a viable compliance management structure that prevents the risk of legal violations.
-If suspicious cases arise, our team of experts will support you in using internal investigations to work through potential legal violations and deal with their consequences.
+If suspicious cases arise or information is received via the internal reporting office, our team of experts will support you in using Internal Investigations to investigate potential legal violations and deal with their consequences.
 If you are personally responsible for your business – for example as a managing director or board member – we will advise and represent you in preventing and defending against accusations and in personal liability cases.

 The correct approach to reporting breaches of obligations